Charles Brewster Wheeler: Early life

 Charles B. Wheeler was born in Matteson, Illinois on May 3, 1865, the son of Christopher O. Wheeler and Mary J. Safford Wheeler.
 He graduated from high school in Hyde Park, Illinois, then moved to Fergus Falls, Minnesota.
 In 1883, he was appointed to the United States Military Academy (West Point) by U.S. representative Knute Nelson.
-At West Point, Wheeler was nicknamed "Sam" after a classmate misheard his last name as "Weller", and connected it to Sam Weller, a character in The Pickwick Papers by Charles Dickens.
+At West Point, Wheeler was nicknamed "Sam" after a classmate misheard his last name as "Weller", and associated it with Sam Weller, a character in The Pickwick Papers by Charles Dickens.

 Wheeler graduated from West Point in 1887 ranked fourth of 64 and received his commission as a second lieutenant of Field Artillery.
-Among his classmates who also became general officers were Frank Herman Albright, Marcus Daniel Cronin, Alexander Lucian Dade, James Theodore Dean, Charles S. Farnsworth, George Washington Gatchell, Charles Gerhardt, Herman Hall, Thomas Grafton Hanson, Mark L. Hersey, Ernest Hinds, Michael Joseph Lenihan, Ulysses G. McAlexander, Nathaniel Fish McClure, George Owen Squier, and Edmund Wittenmyer.
+Among his classmates included several men who would later rise to the rank of brigadier general or higher in their military careers.
+They included: Edward C. Young, Richmond P. Davis, Edgar Russel, George O. Squier, Ernest Hinds, George W. Gatchell, Charles H. Martin, P. D. Lochridge, Nathaniel F. McClure, William C. Rivers, William Weigel, Thomas G. Hanson, Herman Hall, Marcus D. Cronin, Alexander L. Dade, Charles S. Farnsworth, Charles Gerhardt, James T. Dean, Ulysses G. McAlexander, Edmund Wittenmyer, Frederic D. Evans, Michael J. Lenihan, Mark L. Hersey and Frank H. Albright.